 However, few firms have historically invested in internal capabilities around executive relationship management.

 That lack of investment either leads to a small, somewhat random set of executives being top of mind in these moments or (most commonly) reaching out to an executive search firm to help source executives.
 Similar to expert networks, these aren’t cheap – but the cost of bad leadership in a portfolio company is likely orders of magnitude higher.

 Lately, the tides have changed – with funds increasingly hiring internal talent leadership to drive these initiatives at the firm and portfolio company level.
 The increase in hiring has also led to the adoption of more software products to help coordinate these efforts.
 These systems are sometimes connected to and part of a CRM system and sometimes are held entirely separate (depending on the firm’s use case).

 Private equity firms are largely new to this use case, so most of the providers are borrowed from the world of Executive Search:

 - Thrive TRM: built by an executive search firm (True) and then spun out as a separate business, Thrive is a traditional recruiting database with a more modern SaaS interface – and has seen solid adoption in the category.

-- 4Degrees: our product’s automatic categorization capabilities, mixed with our constant searching of the world for news and information enable our customers to also drive executive relationship management.
-Some examples include searching their network of executives to match them to opportunities and strengthening their relationships with key executives by knowing if they’ve been in the news, having recurring reminders to engage them, and getting alerts if they are traveling to their city.
+- 4Degrees: our product’s automatic categorization capabilities, combined with our constant search of the world for news and information, also enable our customers to drive executive relationship management.
+Some examples include searching their network of executives to match them to opportunities and strengthening their relationships with key executives by knowing if they’ve been in the news, having recurring reminders to engage them, and getting alerts if they travel to their city.

 The Innovation is Just Beginning

-Despite our discussion of six new categories where technology is rapidly emerging in private equity, we’re just at the beginning of how innovation will impact the industry.
+Despite discussing six new categories where technology is rapidly emerging in private equity, we’re just at the beginning of how innovation will impact the industry.